yesssirskii/agent-tournament/README.md

     * If the agent has the enemy flag, a shortest path algorithm (breadth-first) is used to make it back home as fast as possible.
 * Random state
     * The agent navigates around to where the flag is likely to be.
 If it can’t find it, it searches the whole world until it is entirely explored.

+### Agent movement algorithm

+The agents move corresponding to the state they are in.
+While the agent moves around the world, the positions are stored in a knowledge base.
+Later, when the agent captures the enemy's flag, the positions stored in the knowledge base are reversed and used as a path for the agent to get back home.
+This is accomplished using a breadth-first algorithm.